Arorae: By air

 Arorae Airport, featuring Air Kiribati scheduled service on Thursdays, is located in the north of the island, north of the village of Tamaroa.

 Education

 Arorae is known as the atoll with more literate people of Kiribati, with 98% able to read and write in Gilbertese.

 There are only two schools in Arorae: namely Arorae Junior Secondary School (JSS) and the Tiona Primary School.
 There are also two pre-schools.
 Both schools are enough for the size of Arorae, placed near the Arorae Island Council, with easy access from both villages.
-In 2011, a total of 198 children were enrolled in the Tiona Primary School and 103 students were been attending the Arorae JSS.
+In 2011, a total of 198 children were enrolled in the Tiona Primary School and 103 students were attending the Arorae JSS.